stschulte/puppet-nimsoft/README.md

 When you know the correct encrypted password, you can use puppet to make sure it stays the same.

+#### agentil\_template

+The `agentil_template` resource describes a template.
+A template consists of a collection of jobs and monitors to easily choose what aspects of your SAP system you want to monitor.
+There are actually three types of templates:

+1. Templates created by the probe vendor that are shipped with the probe itself (the id 1 to 999999 are reserved for these ones)
+2. Custom templates starting with id 1000000.
+3. System templates

+Vendor templates are completly ignored by the `agentil_template` type and you can only manage custom templates and system template.
+Here is how they work:
+In the probe GUI you can only see 1) and 2) so you will start by creating a custom template and (un)check the monitors that should apply to your systems.
+If you now assign this template to a group of systems, the probe GUI will implicitly create a system template for each individual system that is derived from the inital template.
+You can now define system specific customizations (e.g. a different threshold for a specific alarm) that will only modify the system template.

+You can now manage both templates through puppet, but be aware that you have to manage both the initial template and the system templates through puppet (puppet will not automically create or modify your system templates).

+Example:

+    agentil_template { 'System template for System sap01':
+      ensure    => present,
+      system    => 'true',
+      monitors  => [ 1, 4, 10, 20, 33 ],
+      jobs      => [ 4, 5, 12, 177, 3 ],
+      instances => [ 'D00_sap01', 'D01_sap01' ],
+    }

+The instances property will create a customization for job 177 (instance availability) to monitor the correct instances.

+The best way to define a template is currently to create the template through the probe GUI and then run `puppet resource agentil_template` to get the correct job ids and monitor ids.
+If you got these, you'll be able to define appropiate puppet resources.

 #### Complete example

 Running the tests